awsdocs/aws-ruby-developer-guide/doc_source/s3-example-server-encryption.rst

 * You can have Amazon S3 reject objects that are not encrypted when you attempt to upload them to a bucket.

-The following examples describe these options, from the simplest example of specifying that all objects uploaded to a bucket are automatically encrypted, to the most complex example of using asymmetric public and private keys on the client.
-Don't worry, we'll explain these concepts as we go.
-Learn about encryption in |S3| at
-`Protecting Data Using Encryption <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html>`_.
+Learn about service-side encryption in |S3| at `Protecting Data Using Server-Side Encryption <https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html>`_.

 .. toctree::
    :maxdepth: 1

-   s3-example-server-encryption
-   s3-example-client-encryption
+   s3-example-default-server-side-encryption
+   s3-example-server-side-encryption
+   s3-example-enforce-server-side-encryption
+   s3-example-server-side-encryption-with-user-managed-key